Head‑to‑head · AI customer service

 Aissistvs.Zendesk Forethought

 Aissist is a full replacement for Zendesk's Forethought-powered AI — with additional capabilities and comparable, if not stronger, performance.
-If you want a more cost-efficient agent and the strategic freedom of not being locked into one platform, aissist.io is a very good fit.
+If you want a stronger performance and more cost-efficient AI and/or the strategic freedom of not being locked into one platform, aissist.io is a very good fit.

 Updated June 2026